 We seek to achieve gender pay equity.
-We continue to have a pay gap between what we pay men and women at similar career levels, as reported on page 43 of the 2023 Annual Report.
-During the 2023 financial year, the gender pay gap has reduced at the Executive General Manager level, Executive Manager and Manager levels, remained the same at the Team Member level, and slightly increased at the General Manager levels.
+The Group's female to male pay comparison for employees working in similar roles and at similar levels is reported on page 53 of the 2024 Annual Report.
+During the 2024 financial year, the gender pay gap has reduced at the Executive General Manager and General Manager level, remained the same at the Manager and Team Member level, and slightly increased at the Executive Manager level.
 We review pay equity throughout the year and as part of our annual remuneration review process.